-A Solid product is a object in a Solid storage (or POD) which holds data about a product that can be provided by a Goods/Services Provider (GSP), see [solid-gsp].
+A Solid product is a object in a Solid storage (or POD) which holds data about

 Solid products are all built inside a single folder (LDP Container) in a Solid storage.

-Let us call the URI of that folder -- less its final '/' -- $ROOT
+Let us call the URI of that folder -- less its final '/' -- $ROOT.

 It could be say, https://alice.example.org/myProduct/.
 Developers must never make assumptions